 - Update (29th April 2021): Check out our latest project, Fahrbar!

 Why Data Warehouse OLAP VS Time Series Analysis?

-Originally, multi-dimensional Time Series OLAP based Analysis get applied in , which are classically filled with data out of operative enterprise systems.
+Analytical multi-dimensional OLAP operations matter in the Big Data area, because Time Series Data can be processed and analyzed in the same way like data from a .
+Multi-dimensional Time Series OLAP based Analysis is essentially applicable in , which are classically filled with data out of operative enterprise systems.

 Technologically, the multi-dimensional Time Series Analysis methods from Time Series Data in an efficient way.help to aggregate and generate subsets of

 Out of the pure volume, rare data deletion, other data sources and complexity, Big Data landscapes are realized with different technology stacks.